Control flow: Early exit

-The else clause in the above example is linked to the for statement, and not the inner if statement.
-Both Python's for and while loops support such an else clause, which is executed only if early exit of the loop has not occurred.
+Multi-level breaks

 Some languages support breaking out of nested loops; in theory circles, these are called multi-level breaks.
 One common use example is searching a multi-dimensional table.
-This can be done either via multilevel breaks (break out of N levels), as in bash and PHP, or via labeled breaks (break out and continue at given label), as in Java and Perl.
+This can be done either via multilevel breaks (break out of N levels), as in bash and PHP, or via labeled breaks (break out and continue at given label), as in Ada, Go, Java, Rust and Perl.
 Alternatives to multilevel breaks include single breaks, together with a state variable which is tested to break out another level; exceptions, which are caught at the level being broken out to; placing the nested loops in a function and using return to effect termination of the entire nested loop; or using a label and a goto statement.
-C does not include a multilevel break, and the usual alternative is to use a goto to implement a labeled break.
+Neither C nor C++ currently have multilevel break or named loops, and the usual alternative is to use a goto to implement a labeled break.
+However, the inclusion of this feature has been proposed, and was added to C2Y., following the Java syntax.
 Python does not have a multilevel break or continue – this was proposed in PEP 3136, and rejected on the basis that the added complexity was not worth the rare legitimate use.

 The notion of multi-level breaks is of some interest in theoretical computer science, because it gives rise to what is today called the Kosaraju hierarchy.
 In 1973 S. Rao Kosaraju refined the structured program theorem by proving that it is possible to avoid adding additional variables in structured programming, as long as arbitrary-depth, multi-level breaks from loops are allowed.
 Furthermore, Kosaraju proved that a strict hierarchy of programs exists: for every integer n, there exists a program containing a multi-level break of depth n that cannot be rewritten as a program with multi-level breaks of depth less than n without introducing added variables.

-One can also return out of a subroutine executing the looped statements, breaking out of both the nested loop and the subroutine.
-There are other proposed control structures for multiple breaks, but these are generally implemented as exceptions instead.

 In his 2004 textbook, David Watt uses Tennent's notion of sequencer to explain the similarity between multi-level breaks and return statements.
 Watt notes that a class of sequencers known as escape sequencers, defined as "sequencer that terminates execution of a textually enclosing command or procedure", encompasses both breaks from loops (including multi-level breaks) and return statements.
 As commonly implemented, however, return sequencers may also carry a (return) value, whereas the break sequencer as implemented in contemporary languages usually cannot.

+Middle test

+The following structure was proposed by Dahl in 1972: